 Our Group is run by local volunteers who are all passionate about making life on the road more enjoyable.
-Meet our team behind the scenes.
+At present, and in line with the IAM Group Constitution, we have Committee Officer positions for the Chairperson, Secretary and Treasurer.
+These 3 Officer positions are supported by additional non-office holding members.

 I completed an advanced driving course in 1995 with Grampian Police and in order to maintain your skills, they recommended you go to ROSPA or IAM.
 There wasn't a ROSPA group in Aberdeen so I got involved with the Aberdeen Advanced Motorists.